My Favorite Flocked Christmas Tree Craft

 - Start with the largest snowflake (it gets harder to work with the snowflakes the smaller they are).
 Using a wire cutter, cut three 6-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.

 - For each spoke of the star, cut the following lengths of pipe cleaner, two 2-½ inch lengths, one 2-inch length, and one 1-½ length.
 Starting with the 2-½ inch lengths, twist one of the lengths onto the first spoke at the midway point.
 Use needle-nose pliers to twist tightly onto the spoke.
-Twist the second 2-½ length slightly closer to the end of the spoke in the same way you twisted the first, using needle-nose pliers, twisting tightly onto the spoke.
+Twist the second 2-½ length slightly closer to the end of the spoke like you twisted the first, using needle-nose pliers, twisting tightly onto the spoke.
 Twist the 2-inch length slightly closer to the end of the spoke and finally the 1-½ length closest to the end of the spoke.

 - Ensure that all of the smaller lengths are tightly twisted onto the spoke.
 Cut and twist smaller lengths onto all six of the spokes of the largest star to create a snowflake.